NethermindEth/eliza-chaoschain-plugin/workshop.md

 ---

 ## **3. Starting the plugin to deploy and handle agents on the network**

+Make sure you have the following versions of pnpm and node before begining the installation.

+Node: `v23.3.0`
+pnpm: `9.15.0`

 ```bash
  # Clone the repository
  git clone https://github.com/NethermindEth/eliza-chaoschain-plugin.git